Forecasting and Manipulating the Forecasts of Others: General Theory

-\begin{lem}[Strict convexity of the best-response problem] Fix opponents' strategy maps $D^{-i}$ in the deterministic impulse-response class (hence fixed linear operators from signal histories to actions).
+\begin{lem}[Strict convexity of the best-response problem] Fix opponents' strategy maps $D^{-i}$ in the deterministic impulse-response class, including their fixed filters from signal histories to noise states.
 Then player $i$'s induced objective $D^i\mapsto J^i(D^i;D^{-i})$ is a strictly convex functional on the admissible $L^2$ control space.
 Consequently, the spike-variation stationarity condition \eqref{eq:FOC_control_revised} is not only necessary but sufficient: any admissible control satisfying it is the unique global best response. \end{lem}

 \begin{proof}[Proof sketch] With opponents' maps fixed and linear, the closed-loop drift of $X$ is affine in $D^i$, so $(X,D^{-i})$ depend affinely on $D^i$.
 The cost \eqref{eq:objective} is quadratic with $G^{DD,i}(t)\succ 0$, hence strictly convex in $D^i$. \end{proof}